adimail/classroom/docs/ML/data-quality.md

 # Data Quality Assurance and Governance

-In today's world of Big Data, all our decisions are data-driven—even when we are heading to college or any other place.
+All our decisions in today's world of Big Data are data-driven—even when we are heading to college or any other place.
 Navigation apps help us find the best route to reach a particular destination.
 They achieve this based on data that has been fed into them.
 Recognizing the fact that our decisions are data-driven, it is crucial to ensure that we have high-quality data.
-The research paper *"Everyone Wants to Do the Model Work, Not the Data Work"* highlights the often-overlooked issue of data quality in AI systems. [[1]](https://dl.acm.org/doi/abs/10.1145/3411764.3445518)
+The research paper *"Everyone Wants to Do the Model Work, Not the Data Work"* indicated that data quality often plays down the challenge in AI systems. [[1]](https://dl.acm.org/doi/abs/10.1145/3411764.3445518)

 ![alt text](../../../assets/images/ml/data/1.jpeg)

-## The Challenge of Data Quality
+## The Problem of Data Quality

-In the real world, achieving perfect data quality everywhere is practically impossible.
-However, humans still manage to move forward despite these challenges.
-Ensuring data quality remains a vital task in any data-driven domain.
+In the real world, perfect data quality everywhere is not possible.
+Yet still, humans manage to move forward despite these problems.
+Achieving data quality is also an essential task in any data-driven area.

-In this blog, I will cover how we can ensure data quality.
-My main focus will be on primary data and, to some extent, secondary data.
+In this blog, I will go through how to ensure the quality of data.
+My main concentration will be on primary data and, to some extent, secondary data.

 ### Understanding Primary and Secondary Data

 #### Primary Data
-Primary data is collected directly by researchers or model developers through surveys, experiments, or other techniques.
-It is fresh, original, and gathered with a specific purpose in mind.
+Data collected through immediate methods of research or model builders by direct surveys, experiments, etc., is known as primary data.
+It is fresh and original data collected with a specific objective in mind.

 #### Secondary Data
-Secondary data is information collected by others for different purposes.
-It comes from sources such as government reports, research papers, historical databases, or industry publications.
+Secondary data is information gathered by others for other purposes.
+These come from government reports, research papers, old historical databases, or published industry periodicals.

 ![alt text](../../../assets/images/ml/data/2.jpeg)